kubevirt/community/design-proposals/api-review.md

 development experience, encourage collaboration, and foster community engagement.

 Kubernetes core APIs have been very successful in maintaining strong backward compatibility along with good usability over the years.
-This proposal uses the Kubernetes api review process as a guide for implementing a similar process for KubeVirt.
+This proposal uses the Kubernetes API review process as a guide for implementing a similar process for KubeVirt.